 What we don’t: Not a very extensive or innovative collection overall.

 William Sweasy founded Vasque—part of the larger Red Wing Shoe Company—in the mid-1960s after witnessing a hiking craze sweeping across Europe.
 With a vision to inspire more Americans to spend time outside, the company has since evolved into a fairly ubiquitous footwear brand with options that range from hardcore backpacking boots to casual and around-town shoes that can still pull double duty for light trail use.
-They also offer a nice selection of insulated winter models, many of which boast their in-house UltraDry membrane—we like their Snowburban and women’s Pow Pow, in particular, for active use in cold weather.
+They also offer a nice selection of insulated winter models, many of which boast their in-house UltraDry membrane—we like their Snowburban in particular for active use in cold weather.

 The majority of Vasque’s collection trends toward the traditional end of the spectrum, with substantial leather uppers and stiff constructions, including the legendary and premium St. Elias GTX and midweight Breeze AT.
 They do sell a handful of lighter-weight and more modern options, including the Breeze LT, although we had some considerable issues with that boot on the trail, including premature delamination just 15 miles into a backpacking trip.
 It was admittedly a fairly demanding route, but that experience was enough to give us pause in recommending Vasque’s fast-and-light options.
 In the end, the brand doesn’t have a very extensive or innovative collection overall, but there are a couple standout offerings (including the aforementioned St. Elias) that make them worth including here.

 Popular products: Speedgoat, Sky Toa, and Anacapa Mid

 What we like: Comfort-focused designs with a lot of cushioning and flexibility.

 What we don’t: Polarizing looks, and not everyone loves the thick midsoles.